akshdeepsingh7/Geo-Master/README.md

 ### Hard Mode Cities (50+)
 Challenging locations such as Reykjavik, Ulaanbaatar, Kathmandu, Wellington, Addis Ababa, Vientiane, and many more.

-## 🤝 Contributing

-This is an open-source project!
-Feel free to:
-- Report bugs or suggest improvements
-- Add new cities to the database
-- Enhance the UI/UX
-- Optimize performance
-- Add new game modes

 ---

 **Challenge yourself and become a true Geo Master! 🗺️**